mfgustavo/glompo/docs/examples.rst

    :lines: 37

 :class:`.BaseHunter` objects are setup in a similar way to :class:`.BaseChecker` objects and control the conditions in which optimizers are shutdown by the manager.
-Each hunter is individually documented :ref:`here <Other Hunters>`.
+Each hunter is individually documented :ref:`here <Included Hunters>`.

 In this example we will use a hunting set which has proven effective on several problems: